infertux/trappisto/README.md

 transactions for a particular address.
 However it is possible to explore blocks and transactions.

-To configure Trappisto for a different coin, you will need to:
+To configure Trappisto for a different coin, you will need to adjust `file.index: [ 'index-dcr.html' ]` in _h2o.conf_.

-- build it with `make trappisto-btc` or `make trappisto-bch` instead of `make`
-- update `proxy_pass https://localhost:9109/;` in _nginx.conf_

 ## What does Trappisto mean?